-Wes Long begins his seventh season as the men's basketball program's athletic performance coach in 2015-16.
+Wes Long begins his sixth season as the men's basketball program's strength and conditioning coach in 2014-15.
 He returned to UCLA in May 2013 after having spent the previous two seasons as Director of Player Development/Strength and Conditioning at the University of Wyoming.

-Prior to his stint at Wyoming, Long served as the athletic performance coach for the UCLA men's and women's basketball teams for four seasons (2007-11).
+Prior to his stint at Wyoming, Long served as the strength and conditioning coach for the UCLA men's and women's basketball teams for four seasons (2007-11).
 In his current capacity, he solely works with the men's basketball team.

-In his previous six seasons working with UCLA, the Bruins have advanced to the NCAA Tournament five times, including three trips to the Sweet 16 (2008, 2014, 2015) and one trip to the NCAA Final Four (2008).
+In his previous five seasons working with UCLA, the Bruins have advanced to the NCAA Tournament four times, including two trips to the Sweet 16 (2007-08, 2013-14) and one trip to the NCAA Final Four (2007-08).
 In his first season at UCLA (2007-08), the Bruins earned their third straight trip to the Final Four after winning the Pac-10 regular-season and tournament titles.
-During the previous two seasons, Long played instrumental roles in helping UCLA advance to consecutive NCAA Tournament Sweet 16 appearances.
+Last year, Long played an instrumental role in helping UCLA win the Pac-12 Tournament title and return to the Sweet 16.